CARV-ICS-FORTH/knot/docs/user-guide.md

 User guide
 ==========

-This guide walks you through the various Karvdash screens, starting from user sign up, explaining the available functions.
+This guide walks you through the various Knot screens, starting from user sign up, explaining the available functions.

 Sign up and login
 -----------------